ibqn/eslint-config/readme.md

 @ibqn:registry=https://npm.pkg.github.com
 ```

-To include this eslint configuration add the following to your `package.json` file
+To include this eslint configuration add the following to your `package.json` file.

 ```json
 "eslintConfig": {